nubenetes/awesome-kubernetes/docs/devsecops.md

 - [medium.com/getindata-blog: OAuth2-based authentication on Istio-powered Kubernetes clusters 🌟](https://medium.com/getindata-blog/oauth2-based-authentication-on-istio-powered-kubernetes-clusters-2bd0999b7332) Starting with Envoy 1.17, authentication and authorization to Istio clusters don't require setting up external services if you decide to use OAuth2 Learn how it works in this hands-on tutorial.
 - [==oauth2-proxy/oauth2-proxy: OAuth2 Proxy== 🌟](https://github.com/oauth2-proxy/oauth2-proxy) A reverse proxy that provides authentication with Google, Azure, OpenID Connect and many more identity providers.
+- [manfredmlange.medium.com: Containerized Keycloak in Development](https://manfredmlange.medium.com/containerized-keycloak-in-development-2f9d079ec4a3) How to set up an OpenID Connect compliant development environment with Docker?

 ## Quality Gates